henyxia/henyxia.github.com/content/scholar/GIS4-2019/02-network.md

 ### network-manager

-* an helper for beginners
+* a helper for beginners
 * will mostly conflict with our objectives
-* not on any production grave server
+* not on any production grade server

 ### networking